Fl4m3Ph03n1x/market_manager/README.md

 This section has some basic references and help for users that want to learn how to use the application.

-Once you download and extract the contents of the zip file, you can launch the application via the shortcut.
-(You need to give Windows the necessary permissions, which will pop up)
+Download and launch the application.
+Windows may ask for permission the first time it runs.

 With that out of the day you will be greeted with the login menu: